rust-lang/rfcs/text/0000-assoc-default-groups.md

 ## `default` specialization groups
 [default_groups]: #default-specialization-groups

-Note: Everything in this section assumes actual support for [specialization].
+Note: Overlapping implementations, where one is more specific than the other, requires actual support for [specialization].

 Now, you might be thinking: - *"Well, what if I __do__ need to assume that my defaulted associated type is what I said in a provided method,